The gentleman that purchased the 1959 GMC Fleetside, our first B-Body chassis / body swap came back to us an basically asked for a clone.

 He brought us a running 125K mile Chevrolet Caprice donor and a 4 Wheel-Drive 1959 Chevrolet Apache and told us to get busy, so we did…

 The teardown of the donor car goes quickly.

 There’s little difficulty breaking things loose, and with the number of these swaps we’ve done, we can have the wiring harness out whole and body off in less than 90 minutes.

-Our ’56 Ford COE helps dispose of the donor car body.
+Oscar, our ’56 Ford COE/U-haul Truck Swap helps dispose of the donor car body.

 Beginning to tear down the ’59 Apache.
 In this photo, we’ve already cut the steps out so the cab fits outside the chassis rail.

 The initial placement on the chassis.
 Note that the engine end of the wiring harness stayed with the engine — there’s simply no need to disconnect it.

 The cab tipped up so we can do some minor trimming to get the cab to lay down nicely on the frame rails.
 The body mounts we use in these builds are not complicated.
 We located a welded in bung below the original ’59 cab body mount in the donor frame rail with a hockey puck (or two, or three, depending on stance desired) in between.